Avalith/presentations/slides/phpfundamentals/slides.md

 # Resources

 ### A resource is a special variable, holding a reference to an external resource.
 Resources are created and used by special functions.
-See the appendix for a listing of all these functions and the corresponding resource types.

 # NULL